MISP/misp-website/content/research-projects.md

 ### (2.1) State of the Art

 An extensive review has been performed in the field of information sharing.
 A significant number of academic papers focused on the structure of information and especially the tools used.
-A majority of the researches focus on a niche in intelligence, such as building competitive analysis or structuring data exchange.
+Most of the research focus on a niche in intelligence, such as building competitive analysis or structuring data exchange.

-In the bibliography, we reviewed papers which are related to the main information sharing platform MISP, which will allow us to meet and interview groups who are actively performing information sharing.
+In the bibliography, we listed papers which are related to the information sharing platform MISP, which will allow us to meet and interview groups who are actively performing information sharing.

-### (2.2) Fundamental question

-Does the existence of the information depend on the existence of the community?

 ## (3) Research methodology